 1) The national landscape.
 On average, the better things are going in the country, the better the president’s party will do in an election.
 We capture national conditions using two measures: presidential approval and change in gross domestic product.
 At the same time, the president’s party usually does worse in midterm years than presidential years even after accounting for the first two measures, so our model takes account of that, too.

 2) The partisanship of the state or district.
 Obviously, House and Senate candidates will do better when their party dominates a district or state.
 We measure this with Obama’s share of the major-party vote in 2012.
-In Senate races, we also include the incumbent’s share of the vote from the election six years before, combined with an indicator for whether that incumbent is running or the seat is open.
+In Senate races, we also include the incumbent’s share of the major-party vote from the election six years before, which is the incumbent’s share of the Democratic and Republican votes, combined with an indicator for whether that incumbent is running or the seat is open.
 The incumbent’s previous election matters mainly when the incumbent is running again.

 3) Key features of the race.
 The model currently takes account of whether the incumbent is running, which captures the well-known incumbency advantage in congressional elections.
 For the Senate, we also build in each candidate’s level of experience in elective office.
 In the Senate, we categorize experience into five levels, from someone who has never held an elective office to an incumbent senator.
 For states where there hasn’t yet been a Senate primary, we impute candidate experience using historical averages from similar races.
 (After the primaries, we will also add candidate experience to the House model.
 There, the measure will be simpler: whether the candidate has held any elective office.)